PP13E:

 Primary Convener: Sylvia Dee, Brown University, Earth, Environmental and Planetary Sciences, IBES, Providence, RI, United States; University of Southern California, Los Angeles, CA, United States

-Conveners: Stephen P Good, Oregon State University, Biological and Ecological Engineering, Corvallis, OR, United States, Jesse M Nusbaumer, National Center for Atmospheric Research, Boulder, United States and Max B Berkelhammer, University of Illinois at Chicago, Department of Earth and Environmental Sciences, Chicago, United States
+Conveners: Stephen P Good, Oregon State University, Biological and Ecological Engineering, Corvallis, United States, Jesse M Nusbaumer, National Center for Atmospheric Research, Climate and Global Dynamics Laboratory, Boulder, United States and Max B Berkelhammer, University of Illinois Chicago, Chicago, United States

-Chairs: Sylvia Dee, University of Southern California, Los Angeles, CA, United States and Max B Berkelhammer, University of Illinois at Chicago, Department of Earth and Environmental Sciences, Chicago, United States
+Chairs: Sylvia Dee, University of Southern California, Los Angeles, CA, United States and Max B Berkelhammer, University of Illinois Chicago, Chicago, United States

-OSPA Liaison: Jesse M Nusbaumer, National Center for Atmospheric Research, Boulder, United States
+OSPA Liaison: Jesse M Nusbaumer, National Center for Atmospheric Research, Climate and Global Dynamics Laboratory, Boulder, United States

 Cross-Listed: